Atari TT030: Details

 The TT features a number of devices that had previously been unavailable for Atari Corp. systems.
 For example, an AppleTalk network port (there never was a driver for it, possibly due to license problems), VME expansion bus, new VGA video graphics modes, and a true SCSI port.
 Existing ST features such as MIDI ports, a cartridge port, and the ASCI/DMA port are retained in this system.

 One device that is left out is the BLiTTER graphics chip, which first appeared in the Atari Mega ST systems four to five years earlier.
-Using the existing 8MHz chip would have only served to bottleneck the TT's performance.
-To be useful, a new 32MHz blitter chip would have had to have been designed for the TT, however Atari chose not to do so.
+Using the existing 8 MHz chip would have only served to bottleneck the TT's performance.
+To be useful, a new 32 MHz blitter chip would have had to have been designed for the TT, however Atari chose not to do so.

-An Atari Corp. version of Unix System V was not released until mid-1992.
-By the end of that year, Atari Corp. dropped all Unix development.
-A special version of the TT, the TT/X, was supplied with UNIX System V R4 and WISH (an extension of OSF Motif), as well as a collection of free software utilities including GCC.
-In the boot screen for "Atari System V", as the manual calls it, the operating system's kernel identifies itself as "UniSoft UNIX (R) System V Release 4.0.
+A developer system version of the TT was available, supplied with Atari System V (ASV), Atari's version of Unix System V Release 4, and the WISh2 windowing or graphical shell, a desktop environment running on OSF/Motif supplied by Non Standard Logics, as well as a collection of free software utilities including GCC.
+In the boot screen for Atari System V, the operating system's kernel identifies itself as "UniSoft UNIX (R) System V Release 4.0".
+To support application development, the Atari System V software distribution included a library, AtariLib, to facilitate compliance with the Atari Style Guide, along with XFaceMaker 2, a graphical user interface builder for OSF/Motif, intended to assist in porting GEM-based applications.

+Initially, UniSoft UniPlus+ V Release 3.1 formed the basis of the Unix product on the TT.
+Having evolved to become a System V Release 3.2 product, Atari delayed the release of ASV to target the more recent System V Release 4.
+A developer release of ASV was made available in November 1991, but a final release of ASV was not ready until mid-1992.
+However, by the end of that year, Atari Corp. had dropped all Unix development.